tolauwae/phd-thesis/src/remote/remote.typ

     image("images/screenshot-blink-debug.png", width: 100%))<fig:screenshot>

 ]
 At its core, a debugging plugin for an IDE sends the debug messages described above on behalf of the developer.
 This removes the need for them to know our specific debugging API.
 Having a plugin send the same messages as a developer would in the terminal, is enough to support WebAssembly level debugging in an IDE.
-Figure~@fig:screenshot shows a screenshot of the VS Code plugin debugging a remotely running WebAssembly blink program that is currently paused on the highlighted line (line 28).
+Figure~@fig:screenshot shows a screenshot of the VS Code plugin debugging a remotely running WebAssembly blink program that is currently paused on the highlighted line (Line 28).
 The plugin also support provisional source mapping for AssemblyScript, which means most features of the plugin can be used to debug AssemblyScript code directly.
 The buttons at the top of the screen allow the execution to be resumed and steps to be taken.
 In the sidebar on the left we can inspect local variables and edit them.
 These edits are then immediately propagated to the device with a $u p d a t e_l$ message.
 At the bottom of the sidebar, we can inspect the call stack.

 === Building Emulators <remote:emulators>
 A common practice in IoT development is to use emulators to verify, as well as possible, the correctness of the code before running it on the custom hardware @makhshari21.
 Emulation is designed to minimize the need for debugging on microcontrollers.
 Unfortunately, this approach is far from ideal as non-trivial differences between the emulator and the real device will exist.
 Emulated sensors may for example not produce real-world values.
 Instead, they might report a fixed value that does not change over time.
 Furthermore, real changes in sensor values may appear differently to real devices due to physical effects such as contact bounce (chatter).
 These differences can cause an application that works in an emulator not to work on a real device.
 That is why the WARDuino project focuses on delivering an alternative approach, where testing can be performed on the custom hardware itself.
 We argue, that this approach can catch more errors than emulation, and leads to a shorter development cycle.